These delicious and easy to make chewy lemon sugar cookies are the perfect addition to any dessert platter.

 Instructions

-In a large bowl, cream butter and sugar together until light and fluffy.
+In a separate large mixing bowl, cream butter and 1 1/2 cups of granulated sugar until the mixture is light and fluffy, which takes about 2-3 minutes using a hand mixer.

-Let the baked cookies cool off on the cookie sheet for an extra minute before you move them to a wire rack.
+Allow the baked cookies to cool on the cookie sheet for a few minutes before transferring them to a wire rack to cool completely.

 Give it a roll on the counter with the palm of your hand.
 Hold the cut side up in your palm and give it a squeeze.
 This way all the pits fall into your hand.
 Don’t use the fake lemon juice in the bottle.